kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/example1-subs/example1-post-kcp.md

 commands defined for
 that](../../commands/#deployment-into-a-kubernetes-cluster).
 These
-require your shell to be in a state where `kubectl` manipulates the hosting cluster (the Kubernetes cluser into which you want to deploy kcp and KubeStellar), either by virtue of having set your `KUBECONFIG` envar appropriately or putting the relevant contents in `~/.kube/config` or by passing `--kubeconfig` explicitly on the
+require your shell to be in a state where `kubectl` manipulates the hosting cluster (the Kubernetes cluster into which you want to deploy kcp and KubeStellar), either by virtue of having set your `KUBECONFIG` envar appropriately or putting the relevant contents in `~/.kube/config` or by passing `--kubeconfig` explicitly on the